-other.'

-are not getting

-down on each

-Sophomore

-Leigh Williams

-reiterated, saying

-"we believe in

-ourselves and support each other -

-that's what helps

-Maynard and his

-reload.
-The latest

-us succeed.'

-Each

-coaching

-Allen Central volleyball

-team is vying for a spot as

-one of the best in school

-a group like this that comprises the 2008 version of

-Allen Central volleyball,"

-Maynard added.
-"They

-have such a strong work

-ethic and are dedicated to

-this volleyball program.
+"We're going after everyone we play because we, as seniors, know it is our last shot," said senior Koko Martin.
+"With this in mind, the team - our players, eighth graders through adversity.
+They are not getting down on each other.'
+Sophomore Leigh Williams reiterated, saying 'we believe in ourselves and support each other that's what helps us succeed."
+Each year, Maynard and his coaching staff reload.
+The latest Allen Central volleyball team is vying for a spot as one of the best in school history.
+"I am fortunate to have a group like this that comprises the 2008 version of Allen Central volleyball," Maynard added.
+"They have such a strong work ethic and are dedicated to this volleyball program.
+They worked in the offseason and devoted much of their summer to get bet- The Rebels are admittedly stronger.